aleshaleksey/fansys23/09-races.md

 - **Proficiencies**: One appropriate language.
 Strikes AND Spears.
 (2 point)

 **Extra:**
-- Resistance to bludgeoning and advantage on saves vs "Prone".
+- Resistance to percussive and advantage on saves vs "Prone".
 (2 points)

 **Race boon (level 8 and 16): (6 points)**
 - Resistance to one of "piercing", "slashing" or "pressure" or "shear".